IvanUkhov/blog/_drafts/2020-02-01-net-promoter.md

 Taking inspiration from political science, we proceed in two steps.

-1. Using a single model, $$K = \prod_i m_i$$ net promoter scores are
+1. Using an adequate model, $$K = \prod_i m_i$$ net promoter scores are
-   inferred—one for each cell, that is, for each combination of the grouping factors’ levels.
+   inferred—one for each cell, that is, for each combination of the levels of the grouping factors.

 2. The $$\prod_i m_i$$ “cell-scores” are combined to produce $$\sum_i m_i$$
-   “level-scores”—one for each level of each factor, as desired.
-This is done in such a way that the contribution of each cell is proportional to the one observed in the population via the ratios given in Equation (3).
+   “level-scores”—one for each level of each factor.
+This is done in such a way that the contribution of each cell to the score is equal to the relative size of that cell in the population given by Equation (4).

+Step 1 can, in principle, be done by any model of choice.
+A prominent candidate is multilevel multinomial regression, which is what we shall explore.
+_Multilevel_ refers to having a hierarchical structure where parameters on a higher level give birth to parameters on a lower level, which, in particular, enables information exchange through the common ancestor. _Multinomial_ refers to the distribution used for modeling the data.
+The family of multinomial distributions is appropriate, since we work with counts of events of three
+types: promoters, neutrals, and detractors; see Equation (2).

 Let